Members involved in counselling

 I am a professor for diagnostics and intervention at the TU Dresden.
 In the past, I was repeatedly confronted with quite drastic examples of how colleagues handled the power given to them in a highly problematic way.
 This almost always remains without serious consequences, because the hierarchical dependencies in the scientific system create a climate of fear, and as a consequence: silence.
 The MaWi network offers those affected independent advice and, if necessary, support.
 We also strive for a clear communication about the topic with the public and strive in the long run for a change of the structures in the science system - because it can't stay the way it is.

-Currently, I´m studying “anthropology and sociology” for my master’s at the University of Konstanz.
+After finishing my master`s in “anthropology and sociology” (University of Konstanz), I am currently working as a project coordinator in the DAAD-funded Hilde Domin Training Programme, at the University of Konstanz.
+The programme is designed for refugee scholarship holders.
 I have seen different forms of abuse of power and learned that the backstop for people affected and the thematization at universities is fragmentary.
-Abuse of power in science appears in short encounters as well in decisions concerning the study/career trajectory and therefore an individual's psychological condition.
+Abuse of power in science appears in short encounters and decisions concerning the study/career trajectory and therefore an individual's psychological condition.
 With this everydayness comes a habit, to practice and accept behaviour like this.
 To achieve change, we must name this taboo.
 To me, it is important to provide a space for people affected by the abuse of power and to provide clarification, both, to people causing and supporting the system behind the abuse of power and those affected by it.
 Personally, I want to strengthen student concerns as a highly relevant part of the system.

 I am a social scientist and work as a research associate in the coordination and research office of the “Women's and Gender Research Network NRW” at the University of Duisburg-Essen.
 My focus is gender-related higher education research.
 Through my research work, I have become aware that science is a field of power and that women are particularly affected by this.
 I would like to support female and male scientists in de-tabooing the topic and becoming capable of taking action.